BashNotes/BashNotes/README.md

 New daily notes are created automatically and copy contents from the previous day.

-Argument 1: The directory where the notes are/will be located.

-Argument 2: The program that the notes will be edited (vim, gedit, emacs, etc.).

-If argument 2 is not provided, Bashnotes will sync but not open an editor.

-A simple program that allows you to take notes in your preferred text editor.

-New daily notes are automatically created and copy contents from the previous day.

 Cloning this repository allows you to use git as a version control offline.

 Forking this repository to a private allows you to use GitHub (or whatever you prefer) to host the notes in a repository, viewable and editable anywhere.

 If you prefer, you can simply use this program to create daily notes, but ignore the git/GitHub integration entirely.

 ## Usage
 ```
    Usage:
       ./bashnotes NOTES_DIR [OPTIONS] [NOTES_PROGRAM]

+   Argument 1: The directory where the notes are/will be located.
+   Argument 2: The program that the notes will be edited (vim, gedit, emacs, etc.).
+   If argument 2 is not provided, Bashnotes will sync but not open an editor.

    Options:
       -o/--offline  Skip pull and push of git repository